 NB: At the commencement of Term 4 with the likelihood of warmer weather, students can choose to wear either their winter or summer uniform.
 In either instance, students are required to be in correct uniform.
 Wearing a mix of winter and summer uniform is not permitted.
 Upon return from the Melbourne Cup long weekend students are required to wear the summer uniform.

-- Jewellery and make-up: Students are not permitted to wear visible make-up or jewellery except for a watch, and plain sleepers or studs for pierced ears.
+Jewellery and make-up: Students are not permitted to wear visible make-up or jewellery except for a watch, and plain sleepers or studs for pierced ears.
 Only one sleeper or stud per ear.
-Sleepers or studs should be either sliver or gold in colour.
+Sleepers or studs should be either silver or gold in colour.
 Any other visible piercings of any form are not permitted.
 Clear plastic plugs or band-aid coverings are not acceptable.
 A small crucifix or religious emblem on a necklace is acceptable.
 However, they are best worn beneath the student’s shirt or dress.
-Nail polish, gel nails and/or acrylics are not permitted.
+Nail polish, gel nails and/or acrylic nails are not permitted.

-- Runners/Sports Shoes: The only time runners or gym shoes are to be worn to school is with the sports uniform.
+Runners/Sports Shoes: The only time runners or gym shoes are to be worn to school is with the sports uniform.
 At all other times, black leather shoes are to be worn.
 Should shoes need to be replaced, then that is to be done immediately, regardless of the time of year (including Term 4).
-Please note the soles of runners are to be non-marking.
-Also, Dunlop volleys, vans, converse, canvas shoes and/or sandshoes are not permitted.
+Please note: The soles of runners are to be non-marking.
+Dunlop Volleys, Vans, Converse, canvas shoes and/or sandshoes are not permitted.